Kossay-Zemzem/PAPERFREE-FRONT-REPO-V3/OPENAI_API/client/MDs/TO DO.md

 - [x] Import high res picture of background (Or redo it in TailwindCSS+ animation potential)
 ### Functional changes
 - [ ] -Figure out why the bottom footer doesn't reach the very end of the page
+- [ ] Figure out why the custom cursor doesn't work in the entire page (only top half works)
 - [x] -Remove all "dark" attributes in tailwind syntax [Delayed , causues too many warnings for some reason]
 ### Visual changes
 - [ ] Add icons to sign up page (and other places if possible) [In progress]